mads195/MadsMauiLib/README.md

 - MultiValueMatchConverter is a converter that takes multiple values and returns a boolean value.
 It is used to determine if each property matches a specific value.
 **TwoDigitConverter**
 - TwoDigitConverter is a converter that converts a number to a two digit string.
 It is used where a leading zero should be displayed such as an hour, minute, day or month value but that value is stored as an integer.
+**ScreenTitle**
+- ScreenTitle is a simple control that displays a title and an optional icon.
+The icon is displayed on the left and the title is displayed on the right.
+A bindable command can be used to execute a command when the icon or title is tapped.
 **General Updates**
 - Updated SQLite database library to use FileSystem.AppDataDirectory.
 Previously, Environment.SpecialFolder.LocalApplicationData was used but the final resolved path depended on the packaging model of the app that uses this package (TL;DR; Environment.SpecialFolder.LocalApplicationData behaves differently depending on release or debug).